lightoj-dev/problem-tutorials/1247/en.md

 We have given a **N * M** Grid.
 A player can remove any number of stone from any row.
 So a player can remove 1 to all stone from a row.
 We can assume all the stone in a row as a single pile of stone.
-Then we will get N pile of stone.Now we can calculate xor sum of that pile and determine who is winner.
+Then we will get N pile of stone.Now we can calculate xor-sum of that pile and determine who is winner.

 ---
 Lets assume now we have 4 pile { 9 , 7 , 11 , 5 }.